cathy810218/Leetcode-Sol/Easy/MinStack.md

 # Sol

 In order to keep track of the min value, we will need to create two stacks.

 One is the main stack that behaves just like a regular stack.

 One keeps track of the min value in the stack.

-These two stack "must" have the same size.
+These two stacks "must" have the same size.

 The important part of this implementation is `push(x)` method.

 First, if there's nothing in `minStack`, we need to `push(x)`.

 Then if the current value `x` is smaller than the last value `minStack.peek()`, we also need to `push(x)`.

 If the current value `x` is greater than the last value `minStack.peek()`, instead of pushing `x`, we push the last value in `minStack` again.